 The closest, most similar planet to us is Venus.
-It took a long time for water to evaporate off its surface (a few billion years), perhaps, but just because a planet is in the Goldilocks Zone, doesn’t mean it will be favorable to multicellular organisms (primitive life will have a better chance of adapting to the exceptional heat, like at Yellowstone, our super volcano).
+It took a long time for water to evaporate off its surface (a few billion years), perhaps, but just because a planet is in the Goldilocks Zone (zone of liquid water), doesn’t mean it will be favorable to multicellular organisms (primitive life will have a better chance of adapting to the exceptional heat, like at Yellowstone, our super volcano).

-Eccentricity (how elliptical or far from circular an orbit is) means perihelion of a planet like ours will be closer to the sun (and aphelion means farther from the sun).
+Eccentricity (how elliptical or far from circular an orbit is) means perihelion of a planet like ours will be closer to the sun for a shorter time duration (and aphelion means farther from the sun for a longer time duration).
 Earth has a regular change in the eccentricity of its orbit around the sun.
-And just a small eccentricity can change climate to warmer or cooler ages.
+Because of the durations of aphelion and perihelion orbits, even small eccentricities can change climate to warmer or cooler climates.

-Presently our orbit is nearly perfectly circular, meaning from ice core data that every 100,000 years we enter a warming period (the time in summer is equal to the time in winter).
+Presently our orbit is nearly perfectly circular, meaning from ice core data that every 100,000 years we enter a warming period (the time in summer is equal to the time in winter (eccentricity approximately zero)).

 Summer and winter are determined by two things on Earth: how far the Earth is from the sun and how its axis is angled (which depends on precession of the axis.
 Like the wobbling of a top).